Where are the Bones?

 The bones wouldn’t last long anyways.
 Rodents are by far the most common mammals in North American forests, and they eat bones for the calcium content.
 Bone-eating rodents include wood rats, the various mouse species, porcupines, and rabbits (although bunnies are not technically rodents, but lagomorphs).

 Rodents are not the only animals that eat bones.
 Just like your dog at home, coyotes love to gnaw on bones.
-Bears, weasels, and even deer eat bones as well.
-Yes, deer.
-Check out this photo:
+Bears, weasels, and even deer and elk eat bones as well.
+Yes, deer and elk.

 So the bones are dispersed, recycled, or digested.